+If our community is serious about breaking the cycle of poverty for over 13,000 families in Lewis County, we need to make difficult decisions and change what we know has not been working.
 Our community is faced with a situation where solutions to problems do not match the barriers families face when living in poverty.
-This complex work cannot be tackled by one single organization - we must come together as a community and create collaborative, strategic approaches to help families move from a life of poverty, to a life of possibility.
+We must come together as a community and create collaborative, strategic approaches to help families move from a life of poverty, to a life of prosperity.

-Poverty is a critical widespread issue that demands collective action in Lewis County.
-It's closer to home than we realize and is more than simply a lack of economic resources.
-Right here in our own back yard, over 13,000 households are having to make tough choices between quality child care, transportation, healthcare, and feeding their families - that means 47% of Lewis County households are struggling to make ends meet every month, living paycheck to paycheck.
 The poverty rate in Lewis County is 14%, which is 3% higher than the state average of 11%.
 According to the Federal Government, poverty is defined as a family of four living on less than $24,300 per year.
-However, based on a recent United Way ALICE study (Asset Limited Income Constrained Employed), families that live just above the Federal Poverty threshold represent 33% of Lewis County - our ALICE households, or the working poor.
+However, based on the recent United Way ALICE study, families that live just above the Federal Poverty threshold represent 33% of Lewis County - our ALICE households, or the working poor.

-Join us to help change the story for families with children living in poverty.
+Join us to help change the story for Lewis County families living in poverty.